Adaptive Bayesian density estimation in sup-norm: Introduction

-Interestingly, our method can be applied to obtain adaptive rates in the region $0 < \beta \leq 1/2$, which to the best of our knowledge is the first result of this type in the Bayesian literature.
+Interestingly, our method can be applied to obtain adaptive rates in the region $0 < \smooth \leq 1/2$, which to the best of our knowledge is the first result of this type in the Bayesian literature for methods not relying on conjugacy arguments.
 The rates we obtain in this region are, however, slightly deteriorated by a factor $\log(n)$.

-In contrast with previous results in $L^{\infty}$-loss, the approach used in this paper is somewhat less specific and uses the same kind of arguments as for the \textit{master theorem of Bayesian nonparametrics} \citep{ghosal-ghosh-vaart-2000-conver,ghosal2007b,ghosal2007}.
-In particular, it relies on the existence of suitable test functions and proving the prior positivity of some neighborhoods, in apparent contradiction with the folk wisdom that no test for the $L^{\infty}$-loss has enough power to obtain optimal rates \citet{hoffmann2015adaptive,yoo2017adaptive}.
+In contrast with previous results in $\LP{\infty}$ loss, the approach used in this paper is somewhat less specific and uses the same kind of arguments as for the \textit{master theorem of Bayesian nonparametrics} \citep{ghosal-ghosh-vaart-2000-conver,ghosal2007b,ghosal2007}.
+In particular, it relies on the existence of suitable test functions and proving the prior positivity of some neighborhoods, in apparent contradiction with the folk wisdom that no test for the $\LP{\infty}$ loss has enough power to obtain optimal rates \citet{hoffmann2015adaptive,yoo2017adaptive}.
 This contradiction is only apparent, as here we require to test only very specific kind of alternatives, and exponentially consistent tests are not needed.
 Although hard to generalize, we believe the present paper shows that the traditional approach of \citep{ghosal-ghosh-vaart-2000-conver,ghosal2007b,ghosal2007} is more powerful than we believed, giving hope for the existence of general contraction results in strong norms.

+This article comes with a supplementary material, which contain additional proofs and various classical results about the spike-and-slab log-density prior.
+We adopt the convention that every section, subsection, theorem, etc. of the supplemental has label prefixed by S and is cited in cyan.
+References to the main document are cited in blue with no prefix.